Sridhar-M-S/pricegrid/README.md

 ng version

-cd frontend  # Navigate to the Angular project folder
+1. Navigate to the `price-grid-app` angular project folder. cd price-grid-app

 npm install

-Start the Angular application with:
+2. Start the Angular application with: ng serve
-    ng serve

-The application should now be running.
+3. The application should now be running.

-The Angular app should be accessible at http://localhost:4200/
+4. The Angular app should be accessible at http://localhost:4200/

 To stop the Angular app, press CTRL + C

-Final Steps
+# Final Steps
 Once both applications are running:

 Backend (Spring Boot) → Runs on http://localhost:8080/